 To facilitate the single selection of a patient within the environment of generic resource scheduling, the Technical Framework has specified a Multi-Modality Procedure Update function of the DSS/OF.
-The DSS/OF shall be able to designate one or more modalities in each lab (typically the hemodynamics system) as a "selector"; that modality is expected to select the patient in the lab by choosing a Modality Worklist SPS, and starting a PPS.
-When that modality sends its first Modality Procedure Step In Progress for a particular Requested Procedure, the DSS/OF schedules SPSs for that Requested Procedure (and patient) for all modalities in that lab.
+The DSS/OF shall be able to designate one or more modalities in each lab sends its first Modality Procedure Step In Progress for a particular Requested Procedure, the DSS/OF schedules SPSs for that Requested Procedure (and patient) for all modalities in that lab.
 The other modalities in that lab can then obtain coordinated patient and Requested Procedure identifiers using the Query Modality Worklist transaction.